cumafrank/cumafrank.github.io/_posts/2023-12-19-DS4A-finance.md

 <br \>

 ## Feature Engineering
-For such huge and nested dataset, feature engineering is something I would not want to avoid doing given the fact that the large the dataset we have, the more *"noising"* the data are going to be.
+Given the size and complexity of this dataset, feature engineering is crucial to reduce *noise* and enhance data quality.
 Here, I apply two methods to counter some of the interfering factors of our dataset: **Robust Scaling, and SMOTE+ENN resampling** <br />
 Compared to standard scaler, robust scaler provides a wider range of values, and therefore with the presence of outliers, it tends to not produce distorted interpretation of original distribution.
 While for fraud detection projects, bootstrap oversampling might be a popular choice of handling imbalanced data, SMOTE + ENN method breaks the limit of simply copying minority of data and use synthetic data augmentation, which eventually provides model with more information to learn.
 ![png](/images/DS4A-finance/SMOTEENN_demo.png)